 Rocket Languages: Part app, part Korean course, Rocket Languages teaches users to learn to speak Korean with its audio lessons.
 What I like about this app is that it places high value on literacy, as seen in its good quality Hangul lessons.
 There are also lots of cultural and contextual lessons that help one not just study the language, but also learn about Korea.

 LingoDeer: This flashcards app is one of the best apps to learn Korean.
 Boasting well-rounded, structured lessons, it’s one of the best options for beginners who want to learn the Korean alphabet.
 Grammar rules are also explained thoroughly so there’s no room for guesswork.

-Pimsleur: This audio-only app helps you learn the Korean language online through building vocabulary and conversational skills.
-The Korean course consists of three levels, with core 30-minute audio lessons.
+Pimsleur: This audio-focused app helps you learn the Korean language online through building vocabulary and conversational skills.
+The Korean course consists of core 30-minute audio lessons that are supplemented by bonus learning materials.
 Don’t want to sit through lessons?
-No worries; you can listen to Pimsleur’s audio lessons even while doing chores.
-Try the full audio course free for seven days!
+You can listen to Pimsleur’s audio lessons even while doing chores.
+Here’s an offer for you: Try Pimsleur Korean absolutely FREE today!

 Teuida: When you get tired of “lessons,” download Teuida, this Korean language learning app that helps you to learn Korean by actually speaking it.
 Simulating real-life conversations (some with K-pop star Nancy), Teuida will get you speaking Korean right away.

 Seemile: Using a three-step method, learners see, hear, and speak for sentence learning.
 Seemile’s animated lessons show the action corresponding to the sentence and highlight the basic words and teach how words form a sentence.
 This is one of the best apps to learn Korean especially if you want to really drill down into Hangul.